I have so much love for Elizabeth Arden Advanced Ceramide Capsules

 Pictured above - serum applied on skin, before and after absorption

 These capsules are probably as close to miracle as I can possibly get.
 When I first started using these twice a day, I noticed a dramatic difference in only a few days.
 My skin was noticeably smoother, softer, and more supple.
 The results were most noticeable on my neck and chest, the areas that I had previously neglected.
-It wasn't placebo effect because I had received an unprecedented amount of compliments on my skin.
-After 4 weeks, I felt like I was reborn in new skin - the smoothness and softness is beyond words.
+It was not a placebo effect because I had received an unprecedented amount of (unsolicited) compliments on my skin.
+After 4 weeks, I felt like I was reborn in new skin - the smoothness and softness was beyond words.
 Fine lines were also diminished (but deep wrinkles and fold lines remained).
 Skin was also noticeably more radiant.

-They are okay to use under makeup, but I would use just enough (not too much) and on moist skin as they absorb better this way, and followed with a primer before applying foundation.
+They are okay to use under makeup, but I would use just enough (not too much) and on moist skin as they get absorbed better this way, and followed with a primer before applying foundation.

 Tips on application

-One capsule has enough for two applications or more (see above).
+One capsule has enough serum for two applications or more (see above).